BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - activate graphical overlay
 - verify position and orientation of the marker
 If don't have a clue where the cor of your motion rig is supposed to be, you can try this procedure, that should work for most motion rig setups (you can watch a [video of a similar procedure at YouTube](https://youtu.be/mIIlIlV-B_4)):
-1. Find a way to feed your motion software with artificial rotational telemetry (e.g. Joystick mode in the Setup section of SRS, a sine wave generator for FlyPT Mover or Gamepad / DirectInput plugin for YawVR Game Engine.
+1. Find a way to feed your motion software with artificial rotational telemetry (e.g. Joystick mode in the Setup section of SRS, a sine wave generator for FlyPT Mover or Gamepad / DirectInput plugin for YawVR Game Link/Engine.
 2. Calibrate your cor (ctrl + del by default) as described in [here](#calibrate-virtual-tracker) and activate motion compensation
 3. Find the right height
    1. start rolling fully to the right while keeping the head still (in reference to the seat) and check if your in-game position is moving.